William B. Bonnor

 Bonnor held visiting appointments at the Universities of Illinois (1960–61), Otago (1984) and Cape Town (1984–86).
 In 1999 he was awarded the honorary degree of D.Sc. by the University of Portsmouth.

 Bonnor's research was published in about 150 papers in various scientific journals.
 The most cited paper described the effect of gravitation on Boyle's law; this has been extensively used in the theory of star formation.
 Another well-cited paper applies Newtonian dynamics to the formation of galaxies in cosmology.
 However, most of Bonnor's research was on the theory of general relativity.
 In this area he worked on the theory of gravitational waves, on the field of two charged bodies, and on the interaction of spinning particles.
 In 1964 he published "The Mystery of the Expanding Universe", a popular book on cosmology.
 Bonnor remained scientifically active long after his retirement, averaging around two papers a year in his last 30 years, and had a paper under review at the time of his death.
 In 1999, at the age of 78, he showed that in some cosmological models the expansion of space-time affects the size of hydrogen atoms, while in others it remains strictly constant.
+He was also the first to write down the Melvin metric.

 He married Jean Stott, and had two children: Helen and Richard.
 He had four grandchildren: Amy, Tim, Jessica and George.

 William Bonnor died at his home of a heart attack on 17 August 2015.